 If your preferred room type is not available, we will be in touch with you and offer a room that is closest to your original preference.
 If you do not wish to accept this alternative offer, you can remain on a waitlist for your preferred room type.

 The agreement dates are set and approved by Curtin University, we are unable to amend the dates.
 You may arrive earlier if we have the availability for your preferred room types.

 You can request to live with others who identify as the same gender as you.
 Please ensure you have selected “No” under ‘Are you okay to share in a mixed gender room?’ in your application.

-We try to accommodate all preferences, it but we cannot guarantee them.
+We try to accommodate all preferences, but we cannot guarantee them.

 The Resident Handbook is designed to help you to get to know the building and familiarise yourself with your rights and responsibilities as a resident.
-We hope that this Handbook will prove useful to you in answering any questions you have, and in assisting you with the most common concerns that you may have.
+We hope this Handbook will prove useful to you in answering any questions you have and assisting you with the most common concerns you may have.